 Once you find your number, make a point to keep it at the forefront of your mind and come up with different strategies to get there.
 If the goal of your life’s work is to reach complete financial freedom, this process will help you identify the shortest path between where you are now and where you want to go.

 Finding true financial freedom may be closer than you ever thought possible.
-To learn more, download our free report, 12 Keys to a Successful Retirement Strategy today.
+To learn more, download our free checklist, 12 Steps To A Successful Retirement today.
 If you need help, call my office at 770.249.7424 or email me today at firstname.lastname@example.org.

 (1) Helman, Ruth, Craig Copeland, and Jack VanDerhei.
 “The 2016 Retirement Confidence Survey: Worker Confidence Stable, Retiree Confidence Continues to Increase.”
 Employee Benefit Research Institute, no. 422 (March 2016).
 Accessed June 3, 2016. https://www.ebri.org/pdf/surveys/rcs/2016/EBRI_IB_422.Mar16.RCS.pdf.